 The second form that I want you to know about is the "strong form" of the law.
-Instead of the weak form's allowance that I can just say "the tails will eventually disappear, it adds to my burden.
-It says that, if you give me both an epsilon and a positive non-zero fraction delta (no matter how small), then I can give you an N such that if I average more than N samples, the probability that the average falls further than epsilon away from the mean is less than delta.
+Instead of dropping the requirement that I have to give you a specific N, it adds to my burden.
+It says that, if you give me both an epsilon and a positive non-zero fraction delta (no matter how small), then I can give you an N such that, for any element of the sequence greater than N, the probability that the chosen x falls further than epsilon away from the mean is less than delta.

-So, it deals directly with the fact that \overline{f}N has a distribution rather than a fixed value, by making the requirement depend on the distribution itself.
+So, it deals directly with the fact that \overline{f}N has a distribution rather than a fixed value, by making the requirement depend on the (shrinking) distribution itself.

 Interestingly, the proof of the strong form does NOT require that the samples be independent or that the rules of the game stay the same.
 All it requires is that the mean stays constant and that the variance of the game remains finite as the game is played.
 It opens up the possibility that we can change the rules of the game as we go (if we want to) based on what we have observed so far.
-Our algorithms can learn and improve as they go.